JackPotat0/jackpotat0.github.io/docs/game.md

 *The games that changed my gaming view (ruin other games) in one way or another.
 Feel free to debate with me on these games.*

 #### **Kingdom Hearts 2 Final Mix (PS2)**
 This game serves as my first experience to speedrunning.
-I found [Bl00dyBizkit's AGDQ2017 run](https://www.youtube.com/watch?v=PVjf3bc3Noo&t=4588s) when looking for Roxas strats and the rest is history, and this is still my favourite speedrun.
+I found [Bl00dyBizkit's AGDQ2017 run](https://www.youtube.com/watch?v=PVjf3bc3Noo&t=4588s) when looking for Roxas strats and the rest is history.
+This is still my favourite speedrun of all time.
 I play the randomizer a lot and learnt some speedrun strats.
 Everything about combat in this game (aside from some questionable boss designs) is just perfect.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |